I was appointed Chief Executive of the TalkLink Trust in 2007, at the time TalkLink contracts expanded to cover the whole of New Zealand.

 As Chief Executive, I report to the TalkLink Trust Board and must ensure that TalkLink operates in accordance with the Board strategies, direction and policies.

 I have worked at TalkLink since the early 1990s, as a speech-language therapist and have considerable experience in AAC and Assistive Technology.
-Before working at TalkLink I had specialised in working with people with physical and intellectual disabilities.
+Before working at TalkLink I worked in a range of speech-language therapy positions, particularly in the area of physical and learning disabilities.
 Becoming involved in the development of TalkLink as a communication assistive technology “centre of excellence”, was a progression from my earlier specialisation.

 I am passionate about communication and breaking down communication barriers for a more inclusive society.